networked-aframe/networked-aframe/readme.md

 | template  | A css selector to a script tag stored in `<a-assets>` - [Template documentation](https://github.com/ngokevin/kframe/tree/master/components/template)
 | position  | An A-Frame position string for the initial position of the entity, eg. '0 0 0'
 | rotation  | An A-Frame rotation string for the initial rotation of the entity, eg '0 45 0'

+### Deleting Networked Entities

+Currently only the creator of a networked entity can delete it.
+To delete, simply delete the element from the HTML and Networked-Aframe will handle the syncing automatically.

 ### Syncing Custom Components